visionspacetec/Prust/README.md

     pub led5:PA9<Output<PushPull>>, // new object added
 }
 ```
-After this we should change how we crate out SHARED_PER object.
+After this, we should change how we crate out SHARED_PER object.
 Which is the object we will use to share our peripherals.
 Please note that the fields here are public.

 ```rust
 // Replacing the Shared Peripheral